matthewmueller/joy/Readme.md

 - [x] support multiple files
   - files are wrapped in closures and the package wraps the file closures in another closure calling main()
 - [ ] see if we can mimic rollup to decrease filesize further
-- [ ] We can also inspect the callgraph to eliminate deadcode, though it's pretty expensive to do (maybe only for production builds?).
+- [x] We can also inspect the callgraph to eliminate deadcode, though it's pretty expensive to do (maybe only for production builds?).
 I think there's a faster way of doing this by keeping a tally of the types that we use for each identifier as we traverse the Go AST and then including/excluding functions at the end based on if they're used or not.
 We just need a way to build out (potentially big) standard libraries without worrying about the build size blowing up.

 ### Hard but probably necessary:

-- [ ] support goroutines and channels(using async/await)
+- [ ] finish goroutines and channels support (using async/await)
   - the hardest thing here is turning the functions into async once we discover a goroutine and then marking all their parents as async too.
   - we need some async functionality for things like AJAX
     - otherwise callback hell in Go? 🤷‍♂️